nazar-si/vars/README.md

 Also there are some special color functions that can be called `colorname-after()` or `colorname-before()` that returns previous or next complement of the color in palet.
 For example: `cyan-after()` returns the same color as `blue()`.

-Also there are some functions for containers (blocks with automatically managed width) that may be applied to any calss via:
+Also there are some functions for containers (blocks with automatically managed width) that may be applied to any class via:
 ```scss
 @include container-small;
 @include container-medium;